Black dresses, jokes put Golden Globes’ focus on gender bias

 Best actor in a comedy or musical went to James Franco for his performance as the infamous “The Room” filmmaker Tommy Wiseau.
 Franco dragged his co-star and brother, Dave, to the stage and called up Wiseau.
 When the Wiseau, wearing his trademark sunglasses, got to the stage, he moved for the microphone before Franco turned him back.
 “Whoa, whoa, whoa,” said Franco as the audience chuckled.

-Many female stars arrived with activist guests – Michelle Williams with “Me Too” founder Tarana Burke, Meryl Streep and domestic workers advocate Ai-jen Poo, Laura Dern and farmworker advocate Monica Ramirez – as part of the larger effort to keep the Globes spotlight trained on the sexual harassment and assault scandals that have roiled Hollywood and other industries.
+Many female stars arrived with activist guests – Michelle Williams with “Me Too” founder Tarana Burke, Meryl Streep and domestic workers advocate Ai-jen Poo, Laura Dern and farmworker advocate Monica Ramirez – as part of the larger effort to keep the Globes spotlight trained on the sexual harassment and assault scandals.

-“We feel sort of emboldened in this particular moment to stand together in a thick black line,” Streep said.

-The Globes had long been the stamping grounds of disgraced mogul Weinstein, whose downfall precipitated allegations against James Toback, Kevin Spacey and many others.
-Weinstein presided over two decades of Globes winners and was well-known for his savvy manipulation of the Hollywood Foreign Press Association, the 89-member group that puts on the Globes.

-Ashley Judd, the first big name to go on record with her Weinstein experience, and Salma Hayek, who last month penned an op-ed about her nightmare with Weinstein, arrived together.
+Oprah Winfrey accepted a lifetime achievement award at the Golden Globes by saying she hopes as the first black women to accept the honor, she hopes it has an impact on young girls watching Sunday’s ceremony.

+Winfrey also addressed the sexual misconduct scandal roiling Hollywood and beyond, telling those watching “speaking your truth is the most powerful tool you all have.”

-Sunday night’s black-clad protest was promoted by the recently formed Time’s Up: an initiative of hundreds of women in the entertainment industry –including Streep, Williams, Dern and the night’s Cecil B. DeMille honoree, Oprah Winfrey – who have banded together to advocate for gender parity in executive ranks and legal defense aid for sexual harassment victims.
+Sunday night’s black-clad protest was promoted by the recently formed Time’s Up: an initiative of hundreds of women in the entertainment industry who have banded together to advocate for gender parity in executive ranks and legal defense aid for sexual harassment victims.

 “It’s not a fashion statement.
 It’s a solidarity statement,” said “The Crown” actress Claire Foy.

 Just about everyone, woman and man, celebrity and red-carpet reporters, was dressed in black Sunday, many of them wearing a Time’s Up pin.
-“This Is Us” star Chris Sullivan even sported black fingernails.

-“I can tell you it’s a very small gesture.
-Me wearing black isn’t going to change anything, but from small gestures come big ones,” said Alfred Molina.

-Though the atmosphere was still buoyant and positive, the usually superficial red carpet had unusual exchanges.
-While being interviewed live on E!, Debra Messing called out the network for allegedly not paying its female hosts the same as its male hosts.
-E!’s Catt Sadler recently departed, she has said, after she learned she was making about half the pay of her male counterpart, Jason Kennedy.